brekih/Ship_o_cereal_Hopur43/README.md

 ## Describe your project
-// THESE ARE THE ADDITIONAL REQUIREMENTS WE MADE // We're making a website which sells cereals and anything relating to cereals In this project we decided to include a "Login/Register user" feature.
+// THESE ARE THE ADDITIONAL REQUIREMENTS WE MADE // We're making a website which sells cereals and anything relating to cereals.
+In this project we decided to include a "Login/Register user" feature.
 We also Session store the contact and payment info so that the user can keep his settings saved if he wishes to make a new purchase.